redwoodjs/redwood/docs/docs/auth/firebase.md

 For a detailed explanation of all the api- and web-side changes that aren't exclusive to Firebase, see the top-level [Authentication](../authentication.md) doc.
 For now, let's focus on Firebase's side of things.

-If you don't have a Firebase account yet, now's the time to make one: navigate to https://firebase.google.com and click "Go to console"—it'll have you sign in or sign up if you haven't already—then create a project.
+If you don't have a Firebase account yet, now's the time to make one: navigate to https://firebase.google.com and click "Go to console", sign up, and create a project.
 After it's ready, we'll get the API keys.

 To get the API keys, we need to add a web app to our project.
-Go ahead and do that (it's the main call to action on the dashboard—"Get started by adding Firebase to your app").
+Click the `</>` icon in main call to action on the dashboard—"Get started by adding Firebase to your app".
-Give it a nickname, then you should see the API keys.
+Give your app a nickname, then you should see the API keys.
 Since we're only using Firebase for auth, we only need `apiKey`, `authDomain`, and `projectId`.
 Copy them into your project's `.env` file: